“Cenerentola” by Giambattista Basile

 For almost a week after the wedding the governess kept her promise.
 She gave Zezolla the best place at the table and dressed her in the finest clothing.
 But then she suddenly revealed that she had been a widow, and had six daughters of her own that she had never spoken of before.
 She praised them so much and had so much influence over her new husband that soon the Prince forgot entirely about Zezolla and instead gave all of his love to his stepdaughters.
 Zezolla’s life grew worse day by day.
 Her fine clothes were taken away.
 Then she was banished from her royal rooms to the kitchen.
 Her stepmother and stepsisters even took away her name, calling her Cenerentola — Ash Girl — because her heavy housework left her so dirty.

 The Prince was due to travel to the island of Sardinia on affairs of state.
-He asked his six stepdaughters what gifts he could find for them there, and they all asked for fine dresses, headdresses, and rouge.
+He asked his six stepdaughters what gifts he could find for them there, and they all asked for fine gowns, headdresses, and rouge.
 Then the Prince turned to his own daughter and asked her in a mocking tone, “and what would you like, Cenerentola?”
 The girl answered, “Nothing, Father, but that you would commend me to the Dove of the Fairies.
 And do not forget my request, or you will find that you will be unable to go forwards or backwards.”

 The Prince went away to Sardinia, conducted his business, and bought all of the lovely things his stepdaughters asked for.
 He boarded his ship to go home, but the captain found that it was stuck fast in the harbor.
 The Prince realized that this was because he had not kept his promise to his daughter.
 So he disembarked from the ship and went to the Grotto of the Fairies.
 There he was greeted by a beautiful maiden, who thanked him for relaying his daughter’s kind wishes, and in return she sent four gifts for Cenerentola: a young date-tree, a golden hoe, a golden bucket, and a silken napkin.
 With these treasures in hand, the Prince’s ship was at last able to return home.